uttam-on-git/open-blog/README.md

 #  <span style="color:blue;">Open Blog </span>

-A blog post app where users are allowed
+A blog post application where users are allowed to create post and there is an admin dashboard to see users and past blogs.

 ##  <span style="color:00ff00;">Technologies</span>